codeburd/Confero/README.md

 It will find, for example, different archives that contain an overlap of files within - providing the archives use the same compression.
 Or different edits all derived from the same source document.

 It uses some common algorithms to identify files which have a large overlap in byte sequence, regardless of the offset of those sequences within the file.

+The mman.c/.h files are only needed for compiling on Windows.
+They just wrap the Windows API functions, and are copied for convenience from https://github.com/boldowa/mman-win32ssssss/